EMERGENCY APPEAL - MIDDLE EAST CRISIS

 What World Vision Is Doing

 Within hours of the escalation, our teams were on the ground.
-We've already reached 15,222 people with hot meals, ready-to-eat food, and emergency support — prioritising displaced children and families in collective shelters.
+We've already reached more than 150,000 people with hot meals, ready-to-eat food, and emergency support — prioritising displaced children and families in collective shelters.
 We're also working to keep children connected to psychosocial support, safe spaces, and education.

 But our resources are critically limited and running out fast.

-We need USD 5 million (approximately RM19.7 million) over the next 30 days to deliver food, clean water, and child protection services to those who need it most.
+We need USD 15 million (approximately RM60 million) to deliver food, clean water, and child protection services to those who need it most.

-Urgent financial support is required to ensure continuity of life-saving interventions and prevent further deterioration for affected families.
+Urgent support is required to ensure continuity of these interventions and prevent further deterioration for affected families.

 Be among the first to receive the latest news and updates on our work, stories of children and communities, and opportunities to make a difference.